On the vanishing discount approximation for compactly supported perturbations of periodic Hamiltonians: the 1d case: Introduction

-The case $c(G)=c(H)$, corresponding to cases (II) and (III), is characterized by the nonexistence of a bounded subsolution such to be uniformly strict outside a compact set, cf. Theorem \ref{teo no bounded critical sol}, a feature that can be interpreted by saying that there is an Aubry set hidden at infinity.
-Even though this fact holds in any space dimension, the existence of a bounded solution for equation \eqref{intro eq G critical} is proved with purely 1-dimensional arguments.
-We believe it would be interesting {\em per se} extending this qualitative analysis to higher dimensions and better understanding the role played by the Aubry set at infinity, cf. \cite{C01}.
+The case $c(G)=c(H)$, corresponding to cases (II) and (III), is characterized by the nonexistence of a bounded subsolution such to be uniformly strict outside a compact set, cf. Theorem \ref{teo no bounded critical sol}.
+This feature is not specific of dimension 1 and can be interpreted by saying that there is an Aubry set hidden at infinity.
+Our study reveals that this Aubry set at infinity is intervening in the asymptotic problem.
+We believe it would be interesting {\em per se} extending this qualitative analysis to higher dimensions and better understanding the role played by the Aubry set at infinity, cf. \cite{C01,IsMi07}.

 When this work was about to be posted on the ArXiv e-print repository, the authors learnt of a recent pre-print by M. Bardi and H. Kouhkouh \cite{BK22} where the authors prove, among other things, Theorem \ref{teo1 intro} in the case $M:=\R^d$, $G=|p|^2/2-f(x)$ and $c(G)=-\inf_{\R^d} f$, where $f$ is a bounded, Lipschitz and semi-concave function on $\R^d$ which attains its infimum on $\R^d$.
 Differently from \cite{IsSic20}, the set of minimizers of $f$ does not need to be compact.
 This study has some intersection with case (III) herein considered, even though it relies on completely different techniques.